foss-for-synopsys-dwc-arc-processors/toolchain/README.md

-# ARC GNU Tool Chain
+# ARC GNU Toolchain

 This is the main Git repository for the ARC GNU toolchain.
-It contains documentation & various supplimentary meterials required for development, verification & releasing of pre-built toolchain artifacts.
+It contains documentation & various supplementary materials required for development, verification & releasing of pre-built toolchain artifacts.

 Branches in this repository are: